SamvitJ/Faucet/README.md

 Use
 -----------------
 - Visit any webpage that implements the [HTTP 402 Protocol](https://21.co/learn/21-lib-bitrequests/#the-21-bitrequests-library).
-You can try going to the [sample webpage](http://www.micropayments.tech) associated with this project, or set up your own [monetized webpage](https://github.com/SamvitJ/micropayments-webpage).
+You can try going to the [sample webpage](http://www.micropayments.tech) associated with this project (please give it a few moments to load), or set up your own [monetized webpage](https://github.com/SamvitJ/micropayments-webpage).

 More information